-Seattle Child Burn Injury Lawyer
+Seattle Child Burn Injury Lawyers

 We all want to keep our children safe and secure and prevent serious injuries that could affect their lives or future.
 Burn injuries are among the most devastating injuries children can suffer.
 Burns and scalds are extremely painful and can be life threatening.
 Child burn/scald injuries are challenging to treat and often result in permanent scarring and disfigurement.
 It is agonizing for a family when a child suffers a serious burn injury.
 To make matters worse, some children are victims of preventable accidents that result from the negligence of others.